developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/programmers-guides/secure-intent-apis/index.md

 Previously, any application on the device could configure DataWedge parameters and receive information such as configurations and status notifications via DataWedge APIs.
 This led to a potential security risk where a malicious application can configure DataWedge profiles used by other applications and leverage it for its own advantage.
 For example, a malicious app could modify the destination URI of IP Output plugin to divert the data delivery to a different address.

-Now DataWedge provides an option for admins to secure access to DataWedge intent APIs, allowing only approved apps to configure DataWedge.
-DataWedge intent APIs are categorized, allowing the administrator to grant DataWedge API access to specific apps based on category.
+Now DataWedge provides an option for admins to secure access to DataWedge Intent APIs, allowing only approved apps to configure DataWedge.
+DataWedge Intent APIs are categorized, allowing the administrator to grant DataWedge API access to specific apps based on category.
 By default, DataWedge accepts any intent API to avoid impact to existing applications.

+> MX version 10.1.1 or above is required on the device.

 ## Secure Access

-The process to secure access to DataWedge intent APIs:
+Process to secure access to DataWedge intent APIs:
 1. Whitelist approved app using [AccessMgr CSP](/mx/accessmgr) from MX.
 2. Specify the intent API category to restrict intent API access via [DataWedgeMgr CSP](/mx/datawedgmgr) from MX.
 3. Acquire the app token from AccessMgr using EMDK.